RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 Number of codepoints in _string_.

+    TEXT(string)

+Converts (encodes) a byte _string_ using the default encoding.

+    TEXT(string, encoding)

+Encodes a byte _string_ using _encoding_.

+    TEXT(string, encoding, handler)

+Encodes _string_ using _encoding_.
+If errors occur during the encoding process, they are handled according to the _handler_.

     UNICODE(string)

 Returns 1 if _string_ is an unicode string, and 0 otherwise.

     UNICODE(string,"Encoding")

 Returns the encoding used to produce the string.
-It's databable whether this value should be ratained or not.
+It's databable whether this value should be retained or not.

     UNICODE(string, "Normalized"[, normalizaton])

-Returns 1 when the _string_ is normalized under the _normalization_ form.
+Returns 1 when the _string_ is normalized using the _normalization_ form.
 Default is "NFC".